-When you’re trying to choose between permanent and term life insurance you need to assess your goals and weigh them against the costs.
-For example, if you only need enough coverage to pay off the house or credit cards if something happens to your spouse, a term policy may make the most sense.
-If you’re looking for something that will allow you to earn some returns on your investment and you don’t mind paying a little more, you may want to look into a permanent policy.
+When deciding between permanent and term life insurance, you’ll need to assess what you really want from the policy.
+Then you can weigh those goals against the costs of each policy.
+For example, if something happens to your spouse and you only need enough to cover mortgage or credit card payments, a term policy may make the most sense.
+But maybe you’re looking for a policy that will allow you to earn some returns on your investment.
+If you don’t mind paying a little more, you may want to look into a permanent policy.

 In addition to choosing a policy type, you also have to decide how much of a death benefit you need.
-If you’re just picking a number out of thin air, you run the risk of your beneficiaries coming up short later on.
+It’s probably best to avoid just picking a number out of thin air.
+If you don’t do your homework, you run the risk of selling your beneficiaries short later on.

-There are several factors you’ll want to consider when calculating how much life insurance you need.
+You’ll want to consider several factors when calculating how much life insurance you need.
 These include your age, overall health, life expectancy, your income, your debts and your assets.
 If you’ve already built a sizable nest egg and you don’t have much debt, you may not need as much coverage.
 On the other hand, if you have young children and your spouse doesn’t work, you’ll need enough insurance to provide for them financially over the long-term.

-The other big mistake you want to avoid is underestimating the value of a non-working spouse.
-Even though you won’t need life insurance to replace lost income, the money can still be helpful if you need to cover added expenses, such as child care or housekeeping help.
+You will also want to avoid underestimating the value of a non-working spouse.
+In the case of their death, you won’t need life insurance to replace lost income.
+However, that money can still help cover new expenses like child care or housekeeping help.

 Like any other type of insurance, you’ll want to shop around to make sure you’re getting the best rate.
-Signing up for a life insurance policy without comparing rates for a few different companies could end up costing you money unnecessarily.
+Signing up for a life insurance policy without comparing rates for a few different companies could end up unnecessarily costing you money.

-While you’ll be paying less out of pocket, you need to think about whether the money you’ll save is really worth it in terms of how your family may be affected.
-If you’re finding that life insurance is too pricey, you may need to take a look at your budget to see what you can cut back on before you opt for less coverage than you really need.
+Looking at your out-of-pocket costs is a more immediate concern.
+You’ll need to think about whether the money you save now is really worth the affect it could have on your family when you’re gone.
+If you’re finding that life insurance is too pricey, you may need to take a look at your budget.
+Try to see what you can cut back on before you opt for less coverage than you actually need.